Extending Wormald's Differential Equation Method to One-sided Bounds: Proving

 Our proof of Theorem \ref{thm:de_one_sided} is based partly on the {\em critical interval method}.
 Similar ideas were used by used by Telcs, Wormald and Zhou~\cite{TAW2007} as well as Bohman, Frieze and Lubetzky~\cite{BFL2015} (whose terminology we use here).
 For a gentle discussion of the method see the paper of the first author and Dudek \cite{bennett_de}.
 Roughly speaking, the critical interval method allows us to assume we have good estimates of key variables during the very steps that we are most concerned with those variables.
 Historically this method has been used with more standard applications of the differential equation method in order to exploit {\em self-correcting} random variables, i.e. a variable with the property that when it strays significantly from its trajectory, its expected one-step change makes it likely to move back toward its trajectory.
 For such a random variable, knowing that it lies in an interval strictly above (or below) the trajectory gives us a more favorable estimate for its expected one-step change.
 In our setting we use the method for a similar but different reason.
 In particular since we can only hope for one-sided bounds, we may as well ignore our random variables when they are far away from their bounds (in any case, we do not have or need good estimates for their expected one-step changes etc. during the steps when all variables are far from their bounds).

 We give an analogy.
 A rough proof sketch for Theorem \ref{thm:comparisonmulti} is as follows: in order to have $z_j(t) > y_j(t)$ for some $t$ there must be some time interval during which $z_j\approx y_j$ and during that interval $z_j$ must increase significantly faster than $y_j$, which contradicts what we know about their derivatives.
 An analogous proof sketch for Theorem \ref{thm:de_one_sided} is as follows: in order for $Z_j(i)$ to violate its upper bound, it must first enter a critical interval which we will define to be near the upper bound, and then $Z_j$ must increase significantly (more than we expect it to) over the subsequent steps, which while possible, is unlikely.
+Our probability bound will follow from Freedman's inequality, which we will now state.